rvarbanov/WP-Survey-And-Quiz-Tool/readme.txt

 * Fixed free text question hint not displaying
 * Fixed several warnings from appearing
 * Fixed survey creation - notification email is no longer required as stated
+* Fixed person name being set to blank in certain cases
 * Added ability to remove multiple results
 * Added button to remove an image from a question
 * Added custom form fields to results table